KKKosmo/Personal-Health-Tracker/README.md

 I plan to use a database for this, or maybe just CSV files.

 only the layouts are published for now since it is very incomplete

+familiarized myself with android studio and kotlin because of this